CS-SI/eodag/docs/getting_started_guide/product_types.rst

    </details>
    </br>

-The following table makes your search faster and easier by allowing you to dynamically find information.
-It lists the metadata parameters of the product types, and shows whether these product types are available for providers or not.
+The following table lists the metadata parameters of the product types, and shows whether these product types are available for providers or not.
+The table allows you to display desired columns only, sort, and filter its content.

 Product types information (`CSV <../_static/product_types_information.csv>`__)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""